 The following must be included in the ELIA workshop content and design:

-• Workshop is at least three hours in length, and includes a 15 – 20 minute break
+• Workshop is at least three hours in length, and includes at least one 15 – 20 minute break

 • Refer to Idaho Early Learning eGuidelines